cosmos/cosmos-sdk/docs/architecture/adr-026-rosetta-api.md

 }
 ```

-Server is the main struct, it can be configured by an options struct.
+Server is the main type that the client application needs to instantiate.
+It embeds an `Options` type and exposes a `Start()` method:

 ```
 func (s Server) Start() error {